Gelbpunkt/idlebench/README.md

 * postgresql/go/ for a PostgreSQL Go implementation
 * redis/python/ for a Redis Python implementation
-* redis/python-asyncio/ for a Redis Python implementation bases on AsyncIO
+* redis/python-asyncio/ for a Redis Python implementation based on AsyncIO

 Benchmarks should ship with a Dockerfile that will be used to benchmark the implementation with the Unix "time" command-line tool.